justindomke/marbl/README.md

 [openMP](http://openmp.org/wp/) is a platform for shared-memory computing.  (i.e. using multiple threads on a single machine).
 The executable `learn_CRF` can use openMP if your compiler supports it.
 Generally, it would be easier to just install a compiler that supports openMP than trying to install openMP separately.

 [Most recent compilers](http://openmp.org/wp/openmp-compilers/) support openMP out of the box.
 The major exception is recent versions of xcode/clang on Mac OS.  (i.e. the default gcc compiler).
+Thus, on Mac OS it is recommended to either use MPI for parallelism, or to install a different compiler.
+(Recent versions of GNU g++ do support it. and can be installed by standard package managers.)

 ### openMPI